kevinrvaz/m3u8-dl/README.md

-# m3u8-playlist-downloader
+# m3u8-dl
 a CLI program to download videos in a m3u8 playlist, write it to a single video file and convert it to mp4 using ffmpeg

 ## Dependencies
-- Install python external modules using `pip install -r requirements.txt` after activating virtualenv<br>
+- Install python external modules using `pip install -r requirements.txt` after activating virtualenv
-- FFMPEG for video conversion, visit https://www.ffmpeg.org/download.html<br>
+- FFMPEG for video conversion, visit https://www.ffmpeg.org/download.html

-## Usage without installation
+## Usage without installation in Ubuntu
+- clone the repository using `git clone <ssh/https url>`
-- create a virtual environment using `virtualenv -p python3.6 venv` in terminal<br/>
+- create a virtual environment using `virtualenv -p python3.6 venv` in terminal
-- activate virtual environment using `source venv/bin/activate` in terminal<br/>
+- activate virtual environment using `source venv/bin/activate` in terminal
+- install dependencies using `pip install -r requirements.txt`
 - compile shared libraries using ` python setup.py build_ext --inplace`
-- install dependencies
-- insert the url request headers in headers.txt<br/>
+- insert the url request headers in headers.txt
 - start the script using `python main.py <url of playlist>`

 ## Installing/Uninstalling